Discover more from North Carolina Rabbit Hole

 Right after I saw the sticker, I checked with a source at NC State, who said the university was aware of the Rameses-eating wolf and was trying to stop it.
 They’d figured it was a modern creation because it was being sold on a website that often sells unauthorized logos and designs without permission.

-I worried that the NC State murder wolf decal might be a new version of the Peeing Calvin stickers.
+I worried that the NC State murder wolf decal might be a new version of the Peeing Calvin stickers3.
 There’s a longer story there, but the short version is that the Calvin decals were printed by fly-by-night companies that were hard for trademark attorneys to effectively stop.
 In this case, I thought that a rogue graphic artist might have created something outrageous, and was trying to sell as many as he or she could before being caught.

 But that wasn’t so.
 I popped the picture from the tweet into a Google Reverse Image Search, which led me to the actual source of the image: A Weebly website with photos of old college memorabilia.
 I sent a message through a form on the site and got a call back from its owner, Matthew Eng.
 Today, Eng works as a policy advisor for the City of Seattle, but he’s been interested in old logos for a long time.
 “My dad got me hooked on going to college bookstores, starting in fifth and sixth grade,” he says.
-His family traveled a lot, and whenever they’d pass by a college, they’d stop in and buy some merch.
+His family traveled a lot, and whenever they’d pass by a college, they’d stop in and buy some merch4.
 That gave Eng a love of old-school university iconography.
 “I like the artwork,” he says, “although much of it is not politically correct.”